ruoqianguo/cascade-rcnn_Pytorch/README.md

 ### prerequisites

 - Python 2.7 or 3.6
-- Pytorch 0.2.0 or higher
+- Pytorch 0.2.0 or higher（not support pytorch version >=0.4.0）
 - CUDA 8.0 or higher
 - tensorboardX